Pushkin Goes to the Olympics

 I was a little kid, and I fell in love with the Olympics, and I've been in love ever since.

-There are just so many good Olympic stories to tell, so this summer, a bunch of Pushkin shows are giving you their unique takes on the games.
+There are just so many good Olympic stories to tell, so this summer, A bunch of Pushkin shows are giving you their unique takes on the games.

+Over at the Happiness Lab, Lori Santos will be talking with the coach who coaches the coaches.
 Maya Schenkar is going deep with a whole suite of swimmers talking about their slight change of plans.

 And my colleague Ben Dadaf Hafrey and I have done a nine-part series about the 1936 Olympics in Berlin, the Nazi Olympics.